survivejs/maintenance-book/manuscript/packaging/04-building.md

 For this reason, you have to set up another process to generate tree shaking compatible code.
 When it comes to Babel, you have to disable its module processing.
 Also, you have to point **package.json** `module` field to the generated source.
 The existing tooling relies on this convention and can pick up the tree-shakeable code based on the field.

 The technique requires two steps.
-Set up a helper scripts first:
+Set up helper scripts first:

 **package.json**